neskweek/LightSaberOS/README.md

 Thanks to Protonerd from Arduino Forum for initiating this project.

 Thanks to Jakesoft from Arduino Forum for is initial ideau of using arduino device to build a lightsaber.

+I hope you'll like it.

+Don't hesitate to reports bugs (I've made a lot of test but... hey !), or suggest new functionallity.

+If you want to contribute to this project, please contact me via mail or on the [thread of this project] (http://forum.arduino.cc/index.php?topic=361566.0)